 To the relief of many Africa has been largely spared by Coronavirus… as an example Botswana has reported 1 death (yes I cherry picked this one).

-As of late July 2020 Africa continues to reopen for safaris… some countries such as Tanzania are fully open for business (with no quarantines for travelers) while other countries, such as Kenya are opening August 1, 2020.
-South Africa has been hit hardest and is looking to open January 1, 2021.
+As of late August 2020 Africa continues to reopen for safaris… some countries such as Tanzania and Kenya are fully open for business (with no quarantines for travelers) while other countries, such as Namibia and Rwanda are open with some stipulations.
+South Africa has been hit hardest and is looking to open sometime between now and January 1, 2021.

 Here is the latest:

 Scheduled commercial passenger flights to Seychelles will resume with effect from August 2020.
 Visitors will be required to take a PCR Test (Covid) 72 hours prior to their departure date – by doing so, visitors will not have to go into quarantine upon arrival and will then have the opportunity to enjoy a normal holiday experience whilst in destination.